db260179/ps3syscon/README.md

 Tested on Linux with python - Follow guide for requirements

-Windows users can use - https://www.psx-place.com/threads/fault-finding-ylod-with-the-syscon-first-steps-and-error-reporting.30100/page-33#post-284506
+Windows users - SysconReader/readme.md

-Recorded errors (errlog) in the syscon shell:
+## Recorded errors (errlog) in the syscon shell:

 POWER ERRORS: